Toyota RZ engine: 2RZ

 The 2RZ is a 2438 cc version.
 Bore and stroke is 95x86 mm; a variety of combination of heads and fuel delivery systems were available.

 2RZ-E

 This is an SOHC engine with two valves per cylinder.
 Valve adjustment is by shim over bucket.
-Output is 120 PS at 5,200 rpm.
+Output is 120 PS at 4800 rpm with 146 lb⋅ft (198N⋅m) of torque at 2600 rpm.
+It does not have balance shafts and is known for vibrations.
 Originally manufactured with a carburetor induction system, it was later upgraded to Electronic Fuel Injection, with the -E suffix added to the engine designation.
 Toyota specified unleaded fuel with a rating of at least 91 RON in Australia.